bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-21-newsletter.md

   some of the constraints of the simple version of blind signing and how alternative protocols might be able to provide additional benefits.
-The discussion was entirely theoretical but we think it could be interesting to anyone curious about ecash-style systems.
+The discussion was entirely theoretical but we think it could be interesting to anyone curious about ecash-style systems. {% assign timestamp="29:15" %}

 - **Continued discussion about 64-bit arithmetic and `OP_INOUT_AMOUNT` opcode:**
   several developers have [continued discussing][64bit discuss] a